scott-weeden/websharpstudios.github.io/en-US/project/acknowledgements.md

 I owe David Turner (and everyone else) of [FreeType](http://freetype.sf.net/) a debt for providing an API which allows me to debug truetype instructions.
-Also he came up with the name "FontForge".
+Also he came up with the name "websharpstudios".

 Inspiration
 -----------

-FontForge was inspired by AltSys's [Fontographer](http://www.macromedia.com/software/fontographer/) now rescued from MacroMedia by FontLab.
+websharpstudios was inspired by AltSys's [Fontographer](http://www.macromedia.com/software/fontographer/) now rescued from MacroMedia by FontLab.
 Godfrey DiGiorgi encouraged me to buy my first copy of Fontographer in the mid-80s.